Regulatory Model Numbers

 Rear Panel

-All switches this guide covers use one of the rear panels shown below.
+All switches covered by this guide use one of the rear panels shown below.

-Note: Depending on the installed power supply and fan modules, the appearance could differ from those shown.
+Note: Depending on the installed power supply and fan modules, the appearance could be different from those shown.

 Figure 1.
 Rear Panel for CCS-720XP-48ZC2 (Representative switch)